newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 No, New York does not allow the expungement of jail records.
 However, eligible individuals may petition the court to seal records of convictions in New York under Section 160.59 of the Criminal Procedure Law.
 While sealing jail records removes such records from public access, these records are still accessible to certain entities.
 These include the offender, their legal designee, attorney, government agencies (armed with a court order) as well as individuals who present a court order.
 Likewise, certain employers may access sealed jail records if the job involves carrying a firearm.
 However, not all jail records can be sealed in New York.
 For example, jail records related to sex offenses, violent crimes, class A felonies, etc.

-Individuals who wish to seal a jail record must meet eligibility requirements under the New York sealing statutes.
-Generally, the individual must then prepare an application and attach supporting documents such as a certificate of disposition, a sworn statement containing the reason for the petition, and other documents that may support the petition.
-Then, the petitioner must submit these records at the court where the conviction occurred.
-The petitioner must also serve the local District Attorney with the completed application and documents filed.
-The District Attorney must respond to the petition with 45 days if they object to the sealing.
+Individuals who wish to seal a jail record are required to meet eligibility requirements under the New York sealing statutes.
+Petitioners will need to prepare an application and attach supporting documents such as a certificate of disposition, a sworn statement containing the reason for the petition, and other documents that may support the petition.
+Then, the petitioner may proceed to submit these records to the court where the conviction occurred.
+The petitioner may also serve the local District Attorney with the completed application and documents filed.
+The District Attorney is expected to respond to the petition within 45 days if they object to the sealing.
 After this window has elapsed, the judge will review the application and consider certain factors before granting or denying the petition.

-NB: The petitioner must contact the local court for specific instructions on how to seal jail records if eligible.
+NB: If eligible, the petitioner is required to contact the local court for specific instructions on sealing jail records.

 disclaimer